 7. Automatic Drip

-No one can discuss brewing methods without mentioning the automatic drip.
-This brewing procedure has brought simplicity to everyone’s life.
+No one can talk about brewing methods without mentioning the automatic drip.
+This brewing recipe has brought simplicity to everyone’s life.
 While it may not make the best coffee in the world, it is far less damaging to the environment than the utilize of K-cups.
 You can make things even better by using recycled filters or by purchasing a reusable one.

 Pros